Multidisciplinary Studies Fundamentals

-The Interdisciplinary Studies program is a self-designed major, allowing you to examine traditional disciplines from diverse points of view as you plan a program of study targeted to your specific needs and interests.
+The Multidisciplinary Studies program is a self-designed major, allowing you to examine traditional disciplines from diverse points of view as you plan a program of study targeted to your specific needs and interests.

 To earn this degree, you must select a college of residence and then devise a proposed program of study with an adviser in the college selected.
-The proposal must be approved by the University's Interdisciplinary Studies Committee.
+The proposal must be approved by the Buchtel College of Arts and Sciences Dean’s Office.

 - Core program will encompass a broad spectrum of courses as you divide your studies among three areas of instruction within the participating degree-granting colleges.

 - Select an area of emphasis in a four-year program which will be designated as your “host” college.

 - win teaching awards

 - use multimedia technology to enhance classroom learning

 Experience multidisciplinary studies firsthand through the research facilities available in the three areas of instruction you choose to match your specific needs and interests.

 Gain practical professional experience through UA's optional cooperative education program in the applied mathematics field of your choice.
 Through co-op, you’ll alternate semesters of work and school while earning a competitive salary.

 Page maintained by the Department of University Communications and Marketing.
 Request a change to this page.